JennyonOort/2024-09-09-git/README.md

 `git log`
 - if the log runs off your screen, press `q`
 - `git log --oneline`: show you the oneline version of `git log`

+Make a change to the same in both locations:
+- `git config pull.rebase false #merge` select if asked
+- should have already been set up in installation